ReSpeak/t4rust/README.md

 // Specify the path to the template file here
 #[TemplatePath = "./examples/doc_example1.tt"]
 // Add this attribute if you want to get debug parsing information
+// This also enables writing temporary files, you might get better error messages.
 //#[TemplateDebug]
 struct Example {
     // Add fields to the struct you want to use in the template